Increase 3 times your chances of landing an offer Register ×

 3.2.
 Introducing Yourself

-It is the job of your resume to paint a balanced picture of you as a well-rounded candidate with all the skills required to excel in consulting.
-However, in your cover letter, it can be beneficial to emphasize one or two particular strong suits, where you are exceptionally gifted.
+It's your resume's job to paint a balanced picture of you as a well-rounded candidate with all the skills required to excel in consulting.
+However, in your cover letter, it can be beneficial to emphasise one or two particular strong suits, where you are exceptionally gifted.
 These are what consultants call "spikes".
-What recruiters are really looking for is well-rounded, generally capable candidates with a few "spikes" which might be especially useful.
+What recruiters are really looking for is well-rounded, generally capable candidates with a few "spikes" that might be especially useful.

 Example